wasp-lang/web/docs/tutorials/todo-app/auth.md

 // ...

 auth {
-  // Expects entity User to have email:String and password:String fields.
+  // Expects entity User to have (email:String) and (password:String) fields.
   userEntity: User,
   methods: [ EmailAndPassword ], // More methods coming soon!

-}
+  onAuthFailedRedirectTo: "/login" // We'll see how this is used a bit later }
 ```
 What this means for us is that Wasp now offers us: